danneu/koa-example/README.md

 I don't have a strong Node/Javascript background or grasp of Koa/co/generators.

+I've gained much more experience with Koa since I wrote this project.
+One of the changes I'd make if I redid this is to use the [koa-pg](https://www.npmjs.org/package/koa-pg) middleware to add a pooled database connection to each request which will be available to each route via `this.pg.db.client`.
+Then I'd rewrite my db namespace functions to take a `client` as their first argument and query the db with `client.query_(<sql>, [args])`.

 ## Setup

 1. Install Node v0.11.x.
 I just went `brew install nvm`, `nvm install v0.11.x`, and `nvm use 0.11`.